MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-reports-visual-interactions.md

 If you have edit permissions for a report, you can use **Visual interactions** to change how visualizations on a report page impact each other.

 ## Introduction to visual interactions
-By default, visualizations on a report page can be used to cross-filter and cross-highlight the other visualizations on the page.
+By default, visualizations on a report page cross-filter and cross-highlight the other visualizations on the page.
 For example, selecting a state on a map visualization highlights the column chart and filters the line chart to display only data that applies to that one state.
 See [About filtering and highlighting](power-bi-reports-filters-and-highlighting.md).
 If you have a visualization that supports [drilling](../consumer/end-user-drill.md), by default, drilling one visualization has no impact on the other visualizations on the report page.
 Both of these default behaviors can be overridden, and interactions can be set, on a per-visualization basis.